IvanHeriver/sectionResizer/README.md

 resizer.resizer([{ index: 0, size: 500 }]);
 ```

+# Todos

+Misc improvements:

+- make anchor width customizable

 Future development may include `on()` and `off()` methods to setup listeners for specific events occuring within the sectionResizer.
 The events may include the following

-- resize: whenever resizing is occuring due to user interaction
+- `resize`: whenever resizing is occuring due to user interaction
   `(initial_sizes, current_sizes, index) => {}`
-- resizeend: whenever resizing due to user interaction terminates
+- `resizeend`: whenever resizing due to user interaction terminates
   `(previous_sizes, new_sizes, index) => {}`
-- resizewish: whenever resizing is occuring due to user interaction even if the resizing actually doesn't occure due to
+- `resizewish`: whenever resizing is occuring due to user interaction even if the resizing actually doesn't occure due to
   min or max size conditions preventing any change.
   `(initial_sizes, current_sizes, wished_sizes, index) => {}`
-- sizechange: whenever one or more of the children size changes due
+- `sizechange`: whenever one or more of the children size changes due
   to any reason (e. g. user interaction, addition/deletion of children, window resizing, ...)
   `(sizes) => {}`
-- highlight: whenever a separator highlight status is changed
+- `highlight`: whenever a separator highlight status is changed
   `(index, highlighted) => {}`

 # Licence